 WHAT MAKES THIS WINE UNIQUE?

-After picking the best bunches from the vineyard's best vines, the best berries are selected to make one of Juan Carlos Vizcarra's smallest production wines.
-The tiny berries go into open-top barrels made of French oak for maceration and alcoholic fermentation.
+for this wine.
+Then go into open-top barrels made of French oak for maceration and fermentation.
 The skins mix with the unfermented juice for 4-5 days using dry ice.
-Malolactic fermentation takes place in large, 400-liter oak barrels, 90% French and 10% American.
-Ines is usually aged for 18 months with natural decanting and stabilization.
+Malolactic fermentation takes place in large, 400-liter oak barrels.
+Ines is aged for 16 months in 50% French and 50% American oak barrels.
 During this period, the wine is racked only once and then bottled without any filtration.

 LOCATION, SOIL, CLIMATE:

-The vineyards are located in the town of Mambrilla, at 849 meters (2,785 ft.) elevation.
-They lie within the northern central area of the Ribera del Duero DO (Zone 2), in the province of Burgos in Castilla y Leon.
-The vineyard's topsoil is composed of clay and limestone and the subsoil is gravel.
-Relatively fertile, the soil has plenty of material with good water retention.
+Vineyards are located in the town of Mambrilla, Ribera del Duero DO, at 849 meters (2,785 ft.) elevation.
+The topsoil is composed of clay and limestone and the subsoil is gravel.
 To offset an undesirably high rate of vegetative growth, Juan Carlos reduces yields by thinning grape clusters from 20 to 8 per vine and by allowing other wild herbs to flourish around the vines.
-This foliage acts to absorb the potentially excessive water and nutrients from the soil.
-In reducing the vine's yield and vigor, Juan Carlos maximizes the intensity and concentration of the grapes.
-The area's climate has an average temperature from April-October of 60.5F and the average annual rainfall is 18.9 inches.
-From its higher altitude, Ribera del Duero's northern central area within Burgos has a cooler climate than either Toro or Rueda, to the west and southwest, respectively.
-Here, the wines are usually darker, more concentrated and have more forward aromas than wines made in the western part of Ribera del Duero.
+This helps maximize the intensity and concentration of the grapes.
+From its higher altitude, Ribera del Duero's northern central area has a cooler climate than either Toro or Rueda.
 An extreme Continental climate, with cool nights and hot days with moderately low rainfall, provides a longer ripening period, and results in wines with greater complexity and more expressive, intense aromas.
-The temperatures at Vizcarra's vineyards are warmer than the neighboring bodega Torremoron and cooler than Hornillos Ballesteros-MiBal.
-Harvest usually begins the first week of October and ends by mid-month.
-These conditions create a longer ripening period, which produces greater complexity and expressive, intense aromas in the wines.

 Glass-staining ruby.
 Highly expressive, mineral-accented cherry and blackberry aromas are complicated by suave floral, vanilla and Asian spice nuances.
 Sappy, sweet and broad on entry, then more taut in the middle, offering densely packed black and blue fruit flavors that slowly become spicier and more energetic as the wine opens up.
 Shows a sweet fruitcake quality on the extremely persistent, oak-spiced finish, which is framed by fine-grained, harmonious tannins.-- Josh Raynolds.